araobp/spring-api/README.md

 ## Table on PostgreSQL

 Note:
-- "box__c" is a custom object on Salesforce Cloud, and it's data is synchronized with its counter part on Heroku via Heroku connect.
+- "box__c" is a custom object on Salesforce Cloud, and its data is synchronized with its counter part on Heroku via Heroku connect.
 - "box_stats" is a table that exists on Heroku only.

 ```